 Encourage the survivor to seek medical attention for the treatment of sexually transmitted infections, possible pregnancy, concussions, or other injuries.

 Survivors have the option of requesting a forensic exam (rape kit), which will mean the automatic involvement of the police; it is the survivor’s choice whether or not to get this exam.
 Medical care will still be given without a forensic kit.

 It is the survivor’s choice whether or not to involve the police.
 Voice your support in an offer to accompany them to the police station if ever they want to make a report, and respect the survivor’s wishes if they do not want to do so that this time.

-It is recommended that victims of sexual assault not bathe, brush their teeth, eat or drink, change clothes, or otherwise tidy up if they are considering reporting to the police; these actions make it difficult for the police to collect evidence.
+Within the first 3 days (72 hours) it is recommended that victims of sexual assault not bathe, brush their teeth, eat or drink, change clothes, or otherwise tidy up if they are considering reporting to the police; these actions make it difficult for the police to collect evidence.

 - There is no statute of limitations on reporting sexual abuse/assault to police; the report can be made at any time in the future.